The Hartogs extension phenomenon for holomorphic parabolic and reductive geometries: Example: Hopf manifolds

-\begin{theorem} Suppose that $G$ is a complex linear algebraic group, $H \subset G$ a reductive complex algebraic subgroup, and let $X=G/H$.
-Suppose that $G$ acts faithfully on $X$.
-Let $\rho \colon H \to \GL{\LieG/\LieH}$ be the obvious representation.
-A primary Hopf surface $M$ admits a holomorphic $\pr{G,X}$-geometry if and only if it is biholomorphic to $M=M_{\rho\pr{h_0}}$ for a unique element $h_0 \in H$. \end{theorem} \begin{proof} Existence follows from example~\ref{example:reductive.geometry.on.Hopf} above.
-On the other hand, if $M=M_f$ admits a $\pr{G,X}$-geometry, lemma~\vref{lemma:reductive.geometry.induces.affine.connection} shows that $M_f$ admits a holomorphic affine connection, and lemma~\vref{lemma:Hopf.connection.iff.linear} says that $M_f$ admits a holomorphic affine connection if and only if $f$ is linear, and finally theorem~\vref{theorem:reductive.1st.Hopf} says $f=h_0 \in H$. \end{proof}
+\begin{theorem} Suppose that \(G\) is a complex Lie group, \(H \subset G\) a reductive complex algebraic subgroup, and let \(X\defeq G/H\).
+Suppose that \(G\) acts faithfully on \(X\).
+Let \(\rho \colon H \to \GL{\LieG/\LieH}\) be the obvious representation.
+A Hopf manifold \(M\) admits a holomorphic \pr{X,G}-geometry if and only if it is biholomorphic to \(M=M_{\rho\pr{\Gamma}}\) for a subgroup \(\Gamma \subset H\), unique up to conjugacy in \(H\). \end{theorem} \begin{proof} Existence follows from example~\ref{example:reductive.geometry.on.Hopf} above.
+On the other hand, if \(M=M_{\Gamma}\) admits an \pr{X,G}-geometry, lemma~\vref{lemma:reductive.geometry.induces.affine.connection} shows that \(M_{\Gamma}\) admits a holomorphic affine connection, and lemma~\vref{lemma:Hopf.connection.iff.linear} says that \(M_{\Gamma}\) admits a holomorphic affine connection if and only if, modulo isomorphism, \(\Gamma \subset \GL{\LieG/\LieH}\).
+Theorem~\vref{theorem:reductive.1st.Hopf} says \(\Gamma \subset \rho{H}\).
+Lemma~\vref{lemma:Faith} says that \(\rho\) is faithful on \(H\), so \(\Gamma \subset H\). \end{proof}